-14 MS. DELORES STEVENSON: At the time, the 15 Chief had -- the Chief Coroner had contacted me and told me that he had given me the wrong report.
-I had to question 16 17 -- in this respect, I have to question if it was -- if it was ever intended for me to receive that original report.
-18 But, nevertheless, I received it.
-And then I received the 19 20 second report that ruled it accidental.
-And, there was 21 some slight changes, and some slight revises to the documents that were -- that were not made mention in the 22 23 second report, with reference to the first report.
-24 MS. CHRISTA BIG CANOE: In your opinions.
-And, this came out in the inquest, the public 1 inquest, actually.
-Can you tell me who you recall -- and 2 3 this was all a matter of public record in the public 4 inquest -- the first pathologist's name, and the position he took?
-5 6 MS. DELORES STEVENSON: The first pathologist was Doctor Shaun Latham, and he had originally 7 deemed the death to be undetermined.
-8 MS. CHRISTA BIG CANOE: And, he had provided 9 an opinion, as per your presentation, that he didn't 10 believe, or he couldn't confirm that Nadine could get 11 herself into the chute.
+1 opinions.
+And, this came out in the inquest, the public inquest, actually.
+Can you tell me who you recall -- and 2 3 this was all a matter of public record in the public inquest -- the first pathologist's name, and the position 4 he took?
+5 6 MS. DELORES STEVENSON: The first 7 pathologist was Doctor Shaun Latham, and he had originally deemed the death to be undetermined.
+8 9 MS. CHRISTA BIG CANOE: And, he had provided an opinion, as per your presentation, that he didn't 10 believe, or he couldn't confirm that Nadine could get 11 herself into the chute.
 12 MS. DELORES STEVENSON: Yes.
-He has 13 confirmed in the first report that, overall, the levels of 14 15 drugs and alcohol in her system, it would be highly unlikely that she could have put herself in the laundry 16 17 chute, so her death should be listed as undetermined.
-18 MS. CHRISTA BIG CANOE: And, I'm just -- to help with this point, I'm just going to refer to a 19 newspaper article out of the inquest.
-20 21 And so, in the material that the Commissioner has in her binder, there is an article.
-22 The 23 article's name is "Pathologist found that Nadine likely 24 didn't go down the laundry chute on her own."
+He has 13 confirmed in the first report that, overall, the levels of 14 15 drugs and alcohol in her system, it would be highly unlikely that she could have put herself in the laundry 16 chute, so her death should be listed as undetermined.
+17 MS. CHRISTA BIG CANOE: And, I'm just -- to 18 help with this point, I'm just going to refer to a 19 newspaper article out of the inquest.
+20 And so, in the material that the 21 Commissioner has in her binder, there is an article.
+22 The article's name is "Pathologist found that Nadine likely 23 24 didn't go down the laundry chute on her own."
 And then there is a discussion about the original autopsy report 25 being altered.
 And, there's an explanation that they sought the opinion of another coroner from a different jurisdiction.
 Can you tell me a little bit about that?
 Not just from the article, but from your memory of the inquest.